Lang2Lift: A Language-Guided Autonomous Forklift System for Outdoor Industrial Pallet Handling: Experimental Results

 \subsection{Timing Analysis}

-Real-time performance represents a critical requirement for safe autonomous operations in dynamic industrial environments.
-We conducted a comprehensive timing analysis on all components of the system during successful manipulation maneuvers, with the results presented in Table~\ref{tab:average_timings}.

 The timing results in Table~\ref{tab:average_timings} can be interpreted in the context of the physical pallet pick-up sequence, from initial search to fork insertion and lift.
-The perception pipeline completes a full language-to-pose cycle in approximately 1.05s, while the combined perception and planning loop takes 1.45s on average.
+The perception pipeline completes a full language-to-pose cycle in approximately 1.05\,s, while the combined perception and planning loop takes 1.45\,s on average.
 For outdoor forklift operation at low approach speeds, this rate is sufficient to maintain safe and accurate control, provided that high-rate submodules keep the scene state fresh between full cycles.

-VLM detection runs at 0.14s, enabling rapid filtering and localization of pallets from natural-language commands—critical for target identification in cluttered scenes.
-This is followed by SAM-2 at 0.04s (25 Hz), refining region-of-interest masks to provide the 6D pose solver with accurate boundaries under varying lighting and clutter.
-The dominant latency arises from pose estimation and geometric adjustment at 0.83s (1.2 Hz), which, while sufficient during approach, limits how frequently precise insertion poses can be re-verified.
+VLM detection runs at 0.14\,s, enabling rapid filtering and localization of pallets from natural-language commands-critical for target identification in cluttered scenes.
+This is followed by SAM-2 at 0.04\,s (25 Hz), refining region-of-interest masks to provide the 6D pose solver with accurate boundaries under varying lighting and clutter.
+The dominant latency arises from pose estimation and geometric adjustment at 0.83\,s (1.2 Hz), which, while sufficient during approach, limits how frequently precise insertion poses can be re-verified.
 High-rate pose tracking (25 Hz) mitigates this by maintaining smooth and accurate target estimates between slower 6D updates, ensuring fork placement within $\pm 0.05$ meters lateral and $\pm 0.04$ meters vertical tolerances during final alignment.
-Motion planning adds 0.40s (2.5 Hz) and, though currently sequential, could overlap with the latter part of pose estimation once an intermediate stable pose is available, reducing cycle time by 0.25–0.35s.
+Motion planning adds 0.40\,s (2.5 Hz) and, though currently sequential, could overlap with the latter part of pose estimation once an intermediate stable pose is available, reducing cycle time by 0.25–0.35\,s.
 Reducing pose estimation latency and enabling perception–planning overlap would tighten the perception-to-actuation loop, allowing more frequent pose re-verification and improving robustness in dynamic, unstructured environments.
+The reported timing results correspond to a research prototype configuration and are intended to evaluate system integration and operational feasibility rather than deployment on embedded hardware.
+Future work will investigate model compression, asynchronous perception–planning pipelines, and execution on edge-grade platforms, guided by the safety-critical nature and low-speed operation of industrial forklifts.